 The area inside was like a fort, with another gate to the left of the first.
-Two small houses were joined by an elevated hall, while a windmill sat behind them, connected via a small bridge.
-A large garage stood behind the left house, its gaping entrance accessible by a long ramp .
-A bus was parked next to the house, but it was yellow Trotmobile that caught Connie's eye.
+Two small houses joined by an elevated hall, while a windmill sat behind them, connected via a small bridge.
+A large garage stood behind the left house, its gaping entrance accessible by a long ramp.
+A bus was parked next to the house, but the yellow Trotmobile that caught Connie's eye instead.

 "I think that's Marjoram's Trotmobile.
 Can we stop here, Vanilla?
 Please?"
 The girl asked pleadingly, and Vanilla found himself unable to say no. Parking the Trotmobile near the bus, the two dismounted it and walked past the fence in front of the house.

 "Hey, Marjoram.
 Are you here?"
 Connie called out, looking around the empty yard in front of the house.
-Vanilla meanwhile looked at the other trotmobile.
-While not much taller than the scrapheap he and Connie had acquired, it was easily much bulkier and designed for heavy duty activity.
+Vanilla meanwhile looked at the other Trotmobile.
+While not much taller than the scrapheap he and Connie had acquired, it was easily much bulkier and designed for heavy-duty activity.
 Both arms were equipped with folded 'fins', possibly shields, while a square shaped metal plate was attached on the back.
-Just then the door of the house opened and a heavy man wearing a yellow flannel shirt and brown slacks emerged.
-His hair was cut in an odd style, a buzz-cut with thicker hair in the middle.
+Just then, the door of the house opened and a heavy man wearing a yellow flannel shirt and brown slacks emerged.
+His hair was cut in an odd style, a buzz-cut with thicker tuft of hair in the middle.

 "Connie?
 I thought I heard your voice.
 Were you out picking herbs again?"
 The man greeted Connie.

 "Hi, I'm Vanilla."
-The blonde greeted the stocky man with a shake of the hand.
+The blonde-haired boy greeted the stocky man with a shake of the hand.